Metal Gear Rising: Revengeance Mac Review

 Metal Gear Revengeance Mac Performance

 Even though MGR: Revengeance is not a full native port, it runs smoothly.
-Considering that my graphics card (Intel HD Graphics 4000 1024 MB) is very outdated, the game performed surprisingle well and was not buggy at all.
+Considering that my graphics card (Intel HD Graphics 4000 1024 MB) is very outdated, the game performed surprisingly well and was not buggy at all.
+Plus, most action games are demanding, including native examples such as Mafia 3 or Hitman.

 In fact, of all the wrappers I have had the chance to test, this is the only one that worked beautifully.
 I was even able to play at high graphics settings without experiencing the game lagging.